 “Supplemental firing” means an energy input to the cogeneration facility used only in the thermal process of a topping cycle plant, or in the electricity generating or manufacturing process of a bottoming cycle cogeneration facility.

-“Supplier” means a producer, importer, exporter, position holder, interstate pipeline operator, intrastate pipeline operator, or local distribution company of a fossil fuel or an industrial greenhouse gas.
+“Supplier” means an entity, or multiple entities held under common ownership or common control, that is a producer, importer, exporter, position holder, interstate pipeline operator, intrastate pipeline operator, or local distribution company of fuel, an LPG receiving facility that distributes imported fuel, or an importer of cement or hydrogen.

+“Supplier of imported liquefied petroleum gas” or “supplier of imported LPG” means, beginning with 2027 data reported in 2028, an in-state LPG receiving facility that supplies imported fossil or biomass-derived LPG at its facility for distribution in California.
+For data years prior to 2027, it has the same meaning as "importer of fuel."

 “Sweet gas” means natural gas with low concentrations of hydrogen sulfide (H2S) and/or carbon dioxide (CO₂) that does not require (or has already had) acid gas treatment to meet pipeline corrosion-prevention specifications for transmission and distribution.

 “Tactical support equipment” is as defined in title 17, California Code of Regulations, section 93116.2(a)(36).